-FIFA investigating Ecuador for alleged homophobic chants at World Cup
+FIFA is investigating Ecuador over accusations of homophobic chants during the World Cup

 FIFA's Disciplinary Committee has opened an investigation over alleged homophobic chanting from Ecuador fans during their opening World Cup match against Qatar.